Best Things To Do At Florence'S Piazza Di Duomo

 Useful information

-Book a guided tour of the Cathedral with access to the terraces
+- Tour: My favourite option is to book a guided tour of the cathedral with access to the terraces.

 Climb the Giotto Bell Tower in Florence Duomo